ahlstromcj/seq66/README.md

             *   Fixed queue and keep-queue.
             *   Fixed not saving record-by-channel.
 Fixed record-by-channel.
                 Added a pre-made MIDI file to use with record-by-channel.
+            *   Added a way to toggle recording of more than pattern at once.
             *   Fixed not modifying the song when pattern measures is changed.
             *   Fixed breakage of stopping song play at the end of song.
         *   Can now paste a pattern into a new or another loaded MIDI file.